refractionPOINT/lce_doc/docs/events-overview.md

 For processes, the parent relationship will simply be the parent process and child process (i.e. the parent spawned the child).
 Other events may be less obvious.
 For example for a `NETWORK_SUMMARY` event, the `parent` will be the process that generated the network connections.

-> If using custom storage + searching solutions, you will likely want to index the values of `routing/this` and `routing/parent` for each event, doing so will allow you to very quickly find the root cause and actions of everything on your hosts.
+> If using custom storage + searching solutions it will be helpful to index the values of `routing/this` and `routing/parent` for each event, doing so will allow you to very quickly find the root cause and actions of everything on your hosts.

 Finally, the `routing/target` is only sometimes found in an event, and it represents a second related (without having a parent-child relationship).
 For example, in the `NEW_REMOTE_THREAD` event, this `target` represents the process where the remote thread was created.